apitally/apitally-dotnet/README.md

 dotnet add package Apitally
 ```

-## Usage

-Add Apitally to your ASP.NET Core application by registering the required
+Then add Apitally to your ASP.NET Core application by registering the required
 services and middleware in your `Program.cs` file:

 ```csharp